xingbpshen/nested-diffusion/README.md

 ```

 ## Evaluation
-Once you follow all the steps in the training section, you can evaluate the trained models.
+Once we follow all the steps in the training section, we can evaluate the trained models.
 We are now in the root directory `nested-diffusion`.
 1. Please go to the `nested-diffusion/diffusion` directory:
 ```bash
 cd diffusion